 A few minutes may make all the difference to your carpet, in the case of a spill do not wait till later to clean it up as the substance would have already been absorbed by the carpet thereby spoiling it permanently.
 Always remember to use a white piece of cloth as you do not know if the carpet cleaning solution might result in the color coming off from your cloth and sticking onto the carpet.

 Avoid placing heavy furniture on the carpet as this may leave permanent depressions on it.
 If this has already occurred then prepare a Ziploc bag filled with ice cubes and place it with regular intervals onto the dented spot.
 After the carpet has dried, use a vacuum to restore it to its original form.

 Steam clean the Berber carpets

 Make it a routine to steam clean your carpet at least once every four weeks, start off with vacuuming first, and then using your steamer (ensure that there is steam coming off from it before placing it on the carpet) gently clean one small area at a time.
 It will take some time for the carpet to dry hence avoid touching or stepping on it and leave it to a dry in a clean place.

 When you follow these steps, you can able to use bleach to clean your Berber carpet and protect its good looks for a longer period of time.
 These are simple and hassle-free steps, which any person will be able to follow with ease.

-All you need to make it a habit to follow these tips and ensure that you are getting the best possible experience from vacuuming the Berber carpets.
+All you need to make it a habit to follow these tips and ensure that you are getting the best possible experience from vacuuming the vacuum for berber carpet.
 Then you will be able to end up with outstanding results, which you will fall in love with.
 So from the above discussion, we can know how to use vacuum for Berber carpet.